Critical Mass (cycling): Critical Manners

-In Kathmandu, Nepal, it has been organized since April 2013.
-In general cyclists gather at Kathmandu Durbar Square, Basantapur and ride round the city before grouping together again.
-Sometimes there are people organizing awareness programs in this gathering.
-People who really love cycling and feel awareness about own health, environment they doing Critical Mass gathering even after the heavy April 2015 Nepal earthquake with slogan "Quake or Shake, Sunny or Rainy, we have to flow with time for next smile..."
+The event has been held in Kathmandu, Nepal, since April 2013.
+Cyclists gather at Kathmandu Durbar Square, Basantapur, and ride through the city.
+These gatherings sometimes include awareness programs.
+The Critical Mass gatherings continued after the April 2015 Nepal earthquake under the slogan "Quake or Shake, Sunny or Rainy, we have to flow with time for next smile..."

 Conflicts involving Critical Mass

 Critical Mass rides have generated controversy and public opposition.
 The group has often protested in high-profile events, ranging from major political events to the Olympics.
 Some critics claim that Critical Mass is a deliberate attempt to obstruct traffic and disrupt normal city functions, asserting that individuals taking part refuse to obey traffic laws.

 Some bicycling advocacy groups have expressed concern that the nature of Critical Mass and altercations with motorists could weaken public support for cyclists.
 Though it does not condone incidents of violence and rudeness, the San Francisco Bicycle Coalition credits Critical Mass with spotlighting bicycle issues and aiding their efforts in advocating for cyclists.